Hidalgo (film): Historical accuracy

 There is no record or reference to Hopkins with or without his mustangs ever having set foot on Arabian soil.
 The idea of a historic long-distance Arab horse race is pure nonsense and flies against all reason.
-Such an event in Arabia any time in the past is impossible simply from a technical, logistical, cultural and geopolitical point of view.
+Such an event in Arabia any time in the past is impossible simply from a technical, logistical, cultural, and geopolitical point of view.
 It has never been part of our rich traditions and equestrian heritage.

 Horses

 Several American Paint horses were used to portray Hidalgo.
-The actor Viggo Mortensen later bought RH Tecontender, one of the horses used in the film.
-The screenwriter John Fusco bought Oscar, the main stunt horse, and retired him at Red Road Farm, his American Indian horse conservancy.
+Actor Viggo Mortensen later bought RH Tecontender, one of the horses used in the film.
+Screenwriter John Fusco bought Oscar, the main stunt horse, and retired him at Red Road Farm, his American Indian horse conservancy.
 Another one was bought by a ranch near Toponas, Colorado.

 Reception

 Critical response

 Hidalgo received mixed reviews from mainstream critics.
-Rotten Tomatoes gives the film an approval rating of 46% with an average rating of 5.5/10, based on reviews from 164 critics.
+Rotten Tomatoes gives the film an approval rating of 46% with an average rating of 5.5/10, based on reviews from 162 critics.
 The critical consensus reads, "The scenery looks great, but this overstuffed horse story contains too much cheese".
-Metacritic gives the film a weighted average score of 54/100 based on reviews from 36 critics, indicating "mixed or average" reviews.
+Metacritic gives the film a weighted average score of 54 out of 100 based on reviews from 36 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on A+ to F scale.

 Roger Ebert offered a positive review of the film (three out of four stars), saying it's "Bold, exuberant and swashbuckling," the kind of fun, rip-snorting adventure film Hollywood rarely makes anymore.
 He added, "please ignore any tiresome scolds who complain that the movie is not really based on fact.
 Duh."
 Eleanor Ringel Cater of The Atlanta Constitution gave the film a B, stating that the film "certainly has its problems, but they're outweighed by the simple pleasures of a picture that takes its cue equally from old-fashioned adventures like Gunga Din and newfangled ones like The Mummy."
 Gemma Tarlach of Milwaukee Journal Sentinel gave it a two-and-a-half out of four rating, calling it "an entertaining but far-short- of-epic popcorn romp that's equal parts Indiana Jones and The Last Samurai."

 Box office

-The film grossed approximately $18,829,435 on its opening weekend, peaking at #3 behind The Passion of the Christ and Starsky and Hutch in 3,065 theatres.
+The film grossed about $18,829,435 on its opening weekend, peaking at number three behind The Passion of the Christ and Starsky and Hutch in 3,065 theatres.
 It closed from theatres on July 22, 2004, with $67.3 million in North America, and $40.8 million internationally.
 The film made a worldwide total of $108.1 million.